Abstract:

 transformers

 library from Hugging Face is utilized for text summarization.
-Specifically, thet5-small
+Specifically, the t5-small

-from transformers import pipeline, T5Tokenizer from langchain.document_loaders import TextLoader from math import ceil # Load the summarization pipeline and tokenizer summarizer = pipeline("summarization", model="t5-small") tokenizer = T5Tokenizer.from_pretrained("t5-small") def split_text_into_chunks(text, max_tokens=512): tokens = tokenizer.encode(text) num_chunks = ceil(len(tokens) / max_tokens) chunks = [] for i in range(num_chunks): chunk = tokens[i * max_tokens: (i + 1) * max_tokens] if len(chunk) > max_tokens: chunk = chunk[:max_tokens] # Truncate if necessary decoded_chunk = tokenizer.decode(chunk, skip_special_tokens=True) chunks.append(decoded_chunk) return chunks def generate_summary(file_path): loader = TextLoader(file_path) documents = loader.load() text = documents[0].page_content chunks = split_text_into_chunks(text, max_tokens=505) #slightly less than max_tokens summaries = [] for chunk in chunks: if len(chunk.strip()) > 0: summary = summarizer(chunk) summaries.append(summary[0]['summary_text']) final_summary = " ".join(summaries) print("Summary generated succesfully!") return final_summary # Example usage (assuming transcript file exists) file_path = output_dir # Use the saved transcript file summary = generate_summary(file_path) print(summary)
+library, developed by OpenAI, accurately determines token counts for different models.from transformers import pipeline, T5Tokenizer from langchain.document_loaders import TextLoader from math import ceil # Load the summarization pipeline and tokenizer summarizer = pipeline("summarization", model="t5-small") tokenizer = T5Tokenizer.from_pretrained("t5-small") def split_text_into_chunks(text, max_tokens=512): tokens = tokenizer.encode(text) num_chunks = ceil(len(tokens) / max_tokens) chunks = [] for i in range(num_chunks): chunk = tokens[i * max_tokens: (i + 1) * max_tokens] if len(chunk) > max_tokens: chunk = chunk[:max_tokens] # Truncate if necessary decoded_chunk = tokenizer.decode(chunk, skip_special_tokens=True) chunks.append(decoded_chunk) return chunks def generate_summary(file_path): loader = TextLoader(file_path) documents = loader.load() text = documents[0].page_content chunks = split_text_into_chunks(text, max_tokens=505) #slightly less than max_tokens summaries = [] for chunk in chunks: if len(chunk.strip()) > 0: summary = summarizer(chunk) summaries.append(summary[0]['summary_text']) final_summary = " ".join(summaries) print("Summary generated succesfully!") return final_summary # Example usage (assuming transcript file exists) file_path = output_dir # Use the saved transcript file summary = generate_summary(file_path) print(summary)

 Question Answering: